Praveen271195/Securityy-Camera-with-OpenCV/README.md

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Indicators.PNG' alt='Indicators' height='350'>](https://dd-covid-dashboard.herokuapp.com/)

-- CONFIRMED is the running total of all cases tested and confirmed in the selected region.
+a.
+CONFIRMED is the running total of all cases tested and confirmed in the selected region.
-- DEATHS measures the running total of all COVID-19-related deaths.
+b.
+DEATHS measures the running total of all COVID-19-related deaths.
-- RECOVERED indicates the number of cases in which the patient is deemed to have recovered from the illness.
+c.
+RECOVERED indicates the number of cases in which the patient is deemed to have recovered from the illness.
-- ACTIVE measures only the cases active today.
+d.
+ACTIVE measures only the cases active today.
 (Active cases are calculated as ACTIVE = CONFIRMED - DEATHS - RECOVERED)

 - Dropdown box: Dropdown list box is for the user to select the country for which the Covid tracker has to be visuvalized.